Thermalization at the femtoscale seen in high-energy Pb+Pb collisions: Simulations with hydrodynamics and HIJING

 The setup of our hydrodynamic calculation is identical to that of Ref.~\cite{Bozek:2021mov}.
 We use a boost-invariant version of the hydrodynamic code MUSIC~\cite{Paquet:2015lta} with the default freeze-out temperature $T_f=135$~MeV.
-We use a constant shear viscosity to entropy density ratio $\eta/s=0.12$, and the bulk viscosity is set to zero.
-The initial entropy distributions are taken from the TRENTO model~\cite{Moreland:2014oya} with default parameter values.
-The most important parameter is the parameter $p$ which defines the dependence of the density on the thickness functions of incoming nuclei, which is set to $p=0$, corresponding to a geometric mean.
-The normalization of the density is adjusted so as to reproduce the charged multiplicity measured by ALICE in Pb+Pb collisions at $5.02$~TeV~\cite{ALICE:2015juo}.
-Despite this normalization, we overestimate the charged multiplicity seen by ATLAS almost by 50\%.
-The main reason is not all charged particles are seen, even within the specified angular and $p_t$ range, and the data are not corrected for the reconstruction efficiency.
+We assume a constant shear viscosity to entropy density ratio $\eta/s=0.12$, and the bulk viscosity is set to zero.
+The initial entropy distributions are taken from the TRENTO model~\cite{Moreland:2014oya}, where the parameters are fixed as follows.
+The most important parameter is the parameter $p$ which defines the dependence of the density on the thickness functions of incoming nuclei, which is set to $p=0$, corresponding to a geometric mean, which is the default choice.
+The parameter defining the strength of multiplicity fluctuation is set to $k=2.5$ (the default being $k=1$).
+With this choice, the relative multiplicity fluctuation is compatible (within statistical errors) with ATLAS data in Table~\ref{fitparameters}.
+The nucleon-nucleon cross section is set to $\sigma_{NN}=7.0$~fm$^2$ (instead of the default $\sigma_{NN}=6.4$~fm$^2$).

+The normalization of the entropy density from the TRENTO model is adjusted so as to reproduce the charged multiplicity measured by ALICE in Pb+Pb collisions at $5.02$~TeV~\cite{ALICE:2015juo}.
+Despite this normalization, the average mulplicity is $\overline{N_{ch}}=6660\pm 30$, much larger than that seen by ATLAS (Table~\ref{fitparameters}).
+The main reason is that some of the particles escape detection, even within the specified angular and $p_t$ range, and the data are not corrected for the reconstruction efficiency.
 In addition, we expect deviations between the model and data for two reasons.
 First, hydrodynamic models typically underestimate the pion yield at low $p_t$~\cite{Grossi:2021gqi,Guillen:2020nul}.
 Since the calculation is adjusted to reproduce the total charged multiplicity, which is dominated by pions, this implies in turn that it should overestimate the yield for $p_t>0.5$~GeV/c, which is the range where it is measured by ATLAS.
 Second, our hydrodynamic calculation assumes that the momentum distribution is independent of rapidity.
 In reality, it is maximum near mid-rapidity, in the region covered by the ALICE acceptance.
 This should also lead to slightly overestimating the multiplicity seen by ATLAS, whose inner detector covers a broader range in rapidity.